-A Statement of NELP has now been issued and takes effect from 13 November 2020.
+A Statement of NELP was issued in November 2020.

 It is consistent with the education and learning objectives set out in section 5 of the Act, and gives boards a set of priorities which every school and kura in the primary and secondary education sector will be working towards achieving for a period of five years, unless withdrawn or replaced earlier.